hei-school/cc-hei-hub-prog5-clean-code/README.md

 - **DuplicatedFileError:** Handles the case when a file with the same name already exists during an upload.
 - **FilenameInvalidError:** Manages errors when an invalid filename is encountered during file operations.
 - **FileTooLargeError:** Ensures that files exceeding a specified size limit are not uploaded.
+- **BadFileTypeError:** Handles errors when attempting to upload files with unsupported file types.